MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-monitoring-diagnosing-troubleshooting.md

 - The values in the `AverageE2ELatency` and `AverageServerLatency` columns show the average time the storage service or API operation type is taking to process requests. `AverageE2ELatency` is a measure of end-to-end latency that includes the time taken to read the request and send the response in addition to the time taken to process the request (therefore includes network latency once the request reaches the storage service); `AverageServerLatency` is a measure of just the processing time and therefore excludes any network latency related to communicating with the client.
 See the [Metrics show high AverageE2ELatency and low AverageServerLatency](#metrics-show-high-AverageE2ELatency-and-low-AverageServerLatency) section later in this guide for a discussion of why there might be a significant difference between these two values.
 - The values in the `TotalIngress` and `TotalEgress` columns show the total amount of data, in bytes, coming in to and going out of your storage service or through a specific API operation type.
-- The values in the `TotalRequests` column show the total number of requests that the storage service of API operation is receiving. `TotalRequests` is the total number of requests that the storage service receives.
+- The values in the `TotalRequests` column show the total number of requests the storage service of API operation is receiving. `TotalRequests` is the total number of requests the storage service receives.

 Typically, you will monitor for unexpected changes in any of these values, as this indicates you have an issue that requires investigation.

-In the [Azure portal](https://portal.azure.com), you can add alert rules to notify you if any of the performance metrics for this service fall below or exceed a threshold that you specify.
+In the [Azure portal](https://portal.azure.com), you can add alert rules to notify you if any performance metrics for this service fall below or exceed a threshold that you specify.

 The [Troubleshooting guidance](#troubleshooting-guidance) section of this guide describes some common storage service issues related to performance.